0xNoport/CTF-writeups/tryhackme/Brainpan1/README.md

 The bad characters are: \x00

-### Finding an address that we could pass into the eip to make it run our code
+### Find an address that we can pass into the eip to make it run our code

 We will not find an address that we could overwrite the eip with that it executes our code.
 To archieve that we will utilize the metasploit-framework again